 The East North Butte ("ENB") Area claims were acquired by Uranerz.
+ENB is held by 16 unpatented lode-mining claims totaling approximately 304 acres.
 There are no fee leases associated with East North Butte.
 There is one SUA which will remain in force so long as the terms of the agreement are met.
 The ENB lode mining claims are held by Uranerz, which is 100% owned by the Company.